Mexico

 An All-Woman Team Supports Survivors

 “I’m really proud to work with the team here.
 A group of women has a different perspective, because of our lived experiences,” said Paula Garcia, the GBV officer for HIAS Mexico.
 “My colleagues and I support each other a lot and work together very collaboratively.
-Our gender-sensitive approach enriches our work and it also helps create a safe space for our beneficiaries that have experienced GBV.”
+Our gender-sensitive approach enriches our work and it also helps create a safe space for our beneficiaries that have experienced violence.”

 Read more